ryancdickson/staging/docs/BR.md

 With the exception of Short-lived Subscriber Certificates, the CA SHALL revoke a Certificate within 24 hours and use the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

 1. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise OR the CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate.
 (CRLReason #1, keyCompromise)
 2. The CA obtains evidence that the validation of domain authorization, control for any Fully-Qualified Domain Name or IP address in the Certificate, or CA Authorization Record relied upon during issuance should not be relied upon.
-(CRLReason #3, affiliationChanged)
+CRLReason #9, privilegeWithdrawn)

 With the exception of Short-lived Subscriber Certificates, the CA SHOULD revoke a certificate within 24 hours and MUST revoke a Certificate within 5 days and use the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

 3. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement.
 (CRLReason #5, cessationOfOperation)
 4. The CA is made aware that the Subscriber's request, issuance, or use of a resulting Certificate has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use.
-(CRLReason #9, privilegeWithdrawn)
+(CRLReason #3, affiliationChanged)
 5. The Subscriber requests in writing, without specifying a CRLreason, that the CA revoke the Certificate, or for any other purpose.
 (CRLReason #0, unspecified)

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate